nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 The Consumer follow the same interface as in previous pattern but it is driven in a different way:

 * it will wait for ever on message
-* after a failre on the retry policy, the consumer will continue and take the next message
+* after a failure on the retry policy, the consumer will continue and take the next message

 A producer can wait for a message to be consumed.